nmdickson/GCfit/docs/source/usage.rst

-All the same plots can instead be shown with confidence intervals on the model outputs (:class:`fitter.analysis.CIModelVisualizer`).
+All the same plots can instead be shown with confidence intervals on the model outputs (:class:`gcfit.analysis.CIModelVisualizer`).
 The computation of these intervals may be intensive, and can thus be parallelized (locally) using the ``Nprocesses`` keyword.